Mark Inglis – mountain man

 The Hurunui Trails Trust has ambitious plans to get to 90km of trail in the next three years, and secure Hanmer’s status as a ‘trail town’.
 ‘We’ve got the expertise and ideas.
 We just need financial support,’ says Mark.

-In June this year DOC entrusted the Hurunui Trails Trust with management of the St James Cycle Trail for the next three years.
+In June last year DOC entrusted the Hurunui Trails Trust with management of the St James Cycle Trail for the next three years.

 Although understandably biased, Mark rates the St James as one of the most impressive of the New Zealand Cycle Trail’s Great Rides.
 ‘You’re riding the big country,’ he says.